 By Heila Rogers

-Wendy Mike says she feels like she lives in a bed and breakfast when a rainbow glows over the Patty Jewett golf course across from her house when she and her family enjoy summer meals outside.
+Wendy Mike says she feels like she lives in a bed and breakfast when a rainbow glows over the Patty Jewett golf course across from her house while she and her family enjoy summer meals outside.
 The way every house in the neighborhood is different never gets old for her, although she’s lived in Patty Jewett with her husband for almost 20 years.
 Chris Mike has lived in the neighborhood for 37 years.

 The Mike’s are visited regularly in their yard by “Cujo” a crazy squirrel who likes to try to come in the house.
 The squirrel will take two almonds out of their hand, run away and bury one and then come back and eat one.
 Occasionally Cujo spreads out like a bearskin rug to eat while lying down.